alicemhankin/gils/README.md

-This is my report on "Unions of Generalised Inverse Limits on Set Valued Functions".
-I created this report in 2019 for a summer research scholarship.
+The file Generalised_Inverse_Limits.pdf contains my report on "Unions of Generalised Inverse Limits on Set Valued Functions".
+This was written in 2019/20 for a summer research scholarship at the University of Auckland.